packetzoom/react-native/README.md

 Packetzoom.init('packetzoom-app-id', 'packetzoom-api-key')
 ```

-You can sign up for free PacketZoom account here: https://packetzoom.com/get-started.html
+You can sign up for free PacketZoom account here: https://packetzoom.com/developers.html

-From now on all your [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) requests will be accelerated
+From now on all your [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or
+[Axios](https://github.com/mzabriskie/axios) requests will be accelerated
 by PacketZoom.
 You can access all [network analytics](https://packetzoom.com/blog/introducing-http-optimizer-and-analytics-service.html) data on web dashboard when you login under your account.

 ## iOS